-Port Renfrew and its harbor is located at the end of Highway 14 on the southwest coast of Vancouver Island, it is known as the jewel of the West Coast, and I must admit, it sure is pretty.
-Port Renfrew is situated on the Port San Juan inlet, back in 1895, the post address was the Port San Juan post, the problem with this is that mail quite often was sent to the San Juan Islands Post Office instead.
-So the settlers renamed their post office Port Renfrew in 1895.
+Port Renfrew and its harbor are located at the end of Highway 14 on the southwest coast of Vancouver Island, it is known as the jewel of the West Coast, and I must admit, it sure is pretty.
+Port Renfrew is situated on the Port San Juan inlet, back in 1895, the postal address was the Port San Juan post, the problem with this is that mail quite often was sent to the San Juan Islands Post Office instead.
+So the settlers renamed their post office, Port Renfrew, in 1895.
 Today’s population is 190.

 Port Renfrew has it all, protected harbors, incredible wildlife viewing, big beaches, raging rivers, peaceful lakes, camping, west coast hiking, wild wilderness, winter surfing, and some of the biggest trees in the world.
 All wrapped up in the most beautiful place on our planet.

 Port Renfrew is at the trailhead for both the Juan de Fuca Marine Trail and the wild West Coast Trail, a trail built-in 1907 to allow rescuers to get to areas along the coast and save sailors shipwrecked on the rugged coastline.
 Both routes are incredibly rough trails that at most times can be very muddy, you have to be in good condition and well-equipped to make it through.

 Port Renfrew has had an economy based on fishing and forestry, but now it is tourism that drives the economy and this will only grow.